rolanduwxcc/ch18_social_network_api/README.md

 ## Description
-* Social network api using Express/Mongo/Mongoose
+Backend setup for a social network api using Express/Mongo/Mongoose.
+This project creates a RESTful API with CRUD routes for users, thoughts by the users and reactions on those thoughts by other users.

 ## Installation Instructions
 * npm install